hi-im-buggy/lenet5/README.md

 # LeNet5
-This is an implementation of LeCun et al.'s classic CNN architecture, trained on the MNIST dataset for handwritten digit generation.
+This is an implementation of LeCun et al.'s classic CNN architecture, trained on the MNIST dataset for handwritten digit recognition.

 ## Architecture overview
 ```